makrai/notes/hu-2003-multiling-multitask-benchmark.md

 * not for structured prediction tasks due to an abundance of in-language data and a requirement for annotation projection

+### Translate-train multi-task

-### Translate-train multi-task: fine-tune mBERT on the combined translated
+* fine-tune mBERT
-training data of all languages jointly
+  on the combined translated training data of all languages jointly

 ### Translate-test